mccoyst/tact/README.md

 This is also impractical for every multi-threaded program, because they all have to create Thread objects before starting them.
-So, other strategies can be specified in the program's source with the unh.edu.cs.tact pacakge.
+So, other strategies can be specified in the program's source with the unh.edu.cs.tact pacakge, after calling Checker.init().
 The first aid is the Checker.releaseAndStart() method, which atomically relinquishes the current Thread's ownership of a Thread or Runnable object, then starts the new Thread.